peerigon/alamid-schema/README.md

 If you like [mongoose](http://mongoosejs.com/) schemas and you want to use them standalone, **alamid-schema** is the right module for you.

+__alamid-schema__ helps you with

+- validation of data
+- sanitization of data
+- defining readable/writeable fields (coming soon)

+Use it on the server to...
+ - normalize and validate incoming requests
+ - strip private fields from the response

+Use it on the client to...
+- validate forms
+- define view models

 ```javascript
 var Schema = require("alamid-schema");